GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 title: 'Match patterns'
 seoTitle: 'Chrome Extensions match patterns'
 date: 2012-09-18
-updated: 2023-07-10
+updated: 2023-07-28
-description: Understanding URL match patterns and globs in Chrome extensions.
+description: Understanding URL match patterns in Chrome extensions.
 ---

 ## Overview {: #overview }

 Extensions use match patterns to specify a group of URLs.
-They are mainly used to declare [host permissions][host-permissions] in content scripts.
-Other match pattern can be found in:
+They are mainly used to declare [host permissions][host-permissions] along with other permissions to use certain Chrome APIs or when injecting [content scripts][content-scripts].
+Extension also use match patterns in:

 - [`"web_accesible_resources.matches"`][war]
 - [`"externally_connectable.matches"`][ext-connect]

-See [host permissions][host-permissions] to explore how they work and what Chrome APIs use them.

 ## What is a match pattern? {: #what }